uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/continue_node_body.rst

 ================
 **[req.continue_node_body]**

-A type `Body` satisfies the `ContinueNodeBody` if it meets the following requirements:
+A type `Body` satisfies `ContinueNodeBody` if it meets the following requirements:

 ----------------------------------------------------------------------